edit-olah/bfitp_drupal/README.md

-# Drupal repository
+# Drupal repository basic setup
     for
     the Barefoot in the park portfolio website project

-This is the portfolio website of Edit Olah and Peter Whyte.
-Here we gather information on what we are working on and what piques our interest.
+First drupal repository setup, basics with bfitp flat-html project included

-This website, in itself, is a portfolio project of Edit Olah.
+A portfolio project of Edit Olah.

 _______________________________________________________